jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

   (b) specifies the reasons in the recommendation.
 (4) When an institution is, or 2 or more institutions are, disestablished, the Governor-General may, by Order in Council made on the written recommendation of the Minister, incorporate the disestablished institution or any 1 or more of the disestablished institutions in another institution, whether the other institution is—
   (a) an existing institution or a new institution established for the purpose:
-  (b) an institution of the same class as the disestablished institution or institutions or an institution of a different class from it or them (for example, a disestablished polytechnic may be incorporated in a university).
+  (b) an institution of the same class as the disestablished institution or institutions or an institution of a different class from it or them.
 (5) Before deciding whether or not to recommend the making of an Order in Council under subsection (1) or subsection (4), or both subsections (1) and (4), the Minister shall—
   (a) give to the council of the institution or the councils of the institutions concerned, and to every other body that the Minister considers is likely to be directly affected, written notice—
     (i) setting out the action that the Minister is considering whether to take and the reasons for that action; and